pombredanne/launchpad-3/lib/canonical/launchpad/pagetests/README.txt

 The page tests are run as part of the 'make check' to run all tests.

-You can run individual page tests using:
+You can run a single story by doing:

-  ./pagetests 10-browse-projects.txt

-This will run all pagetests with a prefix of 00 to 09, and then the pagetest you specified.
+  ./test.py lib pagetests.$dirname

+The 'lib pagetests.' is a dead check that will be addressed at some point.

+Running a single page test is not supported except for the standalone pagetests which can be run individually:

+  ./test.py lib $testname.txt

+This will run that and only that standalone pagetest.

 Footnotes
 =========

-1. Including this file, README.txt.
-It doesn't run any tests, but that is okay.

-2. You can use the following authorization lines:
+1. You can use the following authorization lines:

   for Foo Bar (an admin user):
   ...
 Authorization: Basic Zm9vLmJhckBjYW5vbmljYWwuY29tOnRlc3Q=